nigelpoulton/getting-started-k8s/readme.md

 # Readme

-Super-simple Node.js web app for use in Pluralsight [Getting Started with Kubernetes](https://app.pluralsight.com/library/courses/getting-started-kubernetes/table-of-contents) video course.
+Node.js web app for use in Pluralsight [Getting Started with Kubernetes](https://app.pluralsight.com/library/courses/getting-started-kubernetes/table-of-contents) video course.

 Packages and dependencies will be upadted annually.
 May contain vulnerable code, **use at own risk**.

+## App

+The app, dependencies, and Dockerfile are in the `/App` folder.

+## Kubernetes YAML files

+All Kubernetes YAML manifests are in the `Pods`, `Services`, and `Deployments` folders.

 ## Additional references

+List of additional books, courses, blogs, and other places this repo is used/referenced:

 - None

-## Instructions for use

-1. Fork the repo
-2. Clone fork locally
-3. Build Docker image `docker image build -t <tag> .` from within the root directory of the repo
-4. Push image to container registry
-5. Run container/Pod using the created image

 ## Pre-created image